Bachelor of Arts vs. Bachelor of Science: How to Choose?

-The Department of Economics offers both a B.A. and a B.S. in economics.
-The two degrees differ in admission requirements and in graduation requirements.
+The Department of Economics offers both a Bachelor of Arts and a Bachelor of Science.
+The two majors differ in admission requirements and in graduation requirements.
 Which degree is best for you depends upon your abilities, your interests, and your goals.
+It may be helpful to first identify the differences between each major's course requirements.

 If the appeal of economics is its challenging and analytical approach to explaining social phenomena and if you are enthusiastic about economic problems and questions and the answers economists offer, then the B.A. is probably the choice for you.